 As it turns out, you have incredible power over the people in your life.

-For example, in a study called The Spread of Obesity in a Large Social Network over 32 Years (PDF), it was found that people who were obese were more like to have friends who were also obese.
+For example, in a study called The Spread of Obesity in a Large Social Network over 32 Years (PDF), it was found that people who were obese were more likely to have friends who were also obese.
 In turn, the friends-of-friends of the obese people were also more likely to be obese.
 And here’s the kicker: almost unbelievably, the friends-of-friends-of-friends were ALSO more likely to be obese.
 This isn’t a lesson on obesity, of course—it’s about the power of our influence.
 Our habits can affect not only our family and friends, but also our friends’ friends…and even our friends’ friends’ friends.
 If just our habits can do that, imagine what our attitude can do!

 Right now, you have influence over somewhere around 1,000 people.
 Your habits, your actions, and your attitude—they all have an influence on over 1,000 people in your circle.

-YOU have the power within you to influence all those people with your positive choices, your goals and your actions.
+YOU have the power within you to influence all those people with your positive choices, your goals, and your actions.

 …and you also have the power to be a stick in the mud and bring everyone down.
 It’s up to you.